renatoathaydes/Automaton/README.md

 String selectors work like this:

 * if the selector starts with a `.` or `#`, the lookup is made in the JavaFX app.
-* in all other cases, the lookup is made in the Swing part of the app.
+* in all other cases, the lookup re-directed to the Swinger (which can use built-in and custom selectors).

 Pretty simple!

 If you want to lookup a JavaFX Node, you'll use a css selector (starting with `.` = by css class, `#` by ID).
-To lookup a Swing Component by name, just use the name (eg. looking up `something` will return any Component whose name is exactly `something`).
+To lookup a Swing Component, just use the `Swinger` selector syntax (see `Swinger` section).

 ## Other useful things